TigerBeanst/TigerInTheWall/README.md

 RnIntentClean is an App that allow you to clean up your sheets, just like sharesheet, open mode sheet and more!

-Works with the Magisk modules Riru-Core and Riru-IFW Enhance, and root permission.
+Works with the Magisk modules Riru - Core and Riru - IFWEnhance, and root permission.

 # Download
 See [https://ic.into.icu/download/](https://ic.into.icu/download/)